What Does Relative Risk Reduction Mean

 • ARR = 2% - 1% = 1%

 In both scenarios, the RRR is 50%.
-However, the ARR is much larger in the first scenario (25%) compared to the second scenario (1%), indicating a more substantial absolute benefit when the baseline risk is high.
+On the flip side, the ARR is much larger in the first scenario (25%) compared to the second scenario (1%), indicating a more substantial absolute benefit when the baseline risk is high.

 Number Needed to Treat (NNT): Another Piece of the Puzzle